home-assistant/home-assistant.io/source/_integrations/light.mqtt.markdown

   type: integer
   default: 0
 red_template:
-  description: "[Template](/docs/configuration/templating/#processing-incoming-data) to extract red color from the state payload value."
+  description: "[Template](/docs/configuration/templating/#processing-incoming-data) to extract red color from the state payload value.
+Expected result of the template is an integer from 0-255 range."
   required: false
   type: string
 schema: